Cave Story: Impact

 Cave Story is considered to be one of the most influential video games to be released between the mid-2000s and the mid-2010s.
-The game had a massive impact on the indie game industry, with its acclaim and success demonstrating that a one-person team could rival major studios.
+The game had a massive impact on the indie game industry, with its acclaim and success demonstrating that a one-person development team could rival major studios.
 It is also one of the most internationally successful Japanese indie (dōjin soft) games, and contributed to the resurgence of the Metroidvania genre.
 The game's critical acclaim demonstrated the scope of what one person could do, and highlighted another take on the Metroidvania genre.
 It also vitalized the 2D platform game genre as a viable indie game format.

 The success of Cave Story paved the way for a large number of retro-themed 2D platformers that have appeared since the mid-2000s.
 Jonathan Holmes of Destructoid called Cave Story an "important game", observing its influence on artistic indie games like Braid, as well as the continued relevance of 2D game design (cf. Capcom's Mega Man 9).

+The game has also inspired several fan projects.
+Independent developers have unofficially ported the game to other systems, such as Sega Genesis.
+Rapper Lee=EmCee² spent 17 years writing an album titled Cave Story: A Lyrical Walkthrough, which acts as both an arrangement of the soundtrack and a walkthrough of this game, before releasing in 2026.